Swift in Depth Book Details

 Another aspect I value is the robustness of code, meaning how refactor-proof some pieces are.
 Will it break if you sneeze on it?
 Or can you change code without a hassle?

-In this book, I share my tips, tricks, and guidelines that have worked well for me and companies I’ve worked for.
+In this Swift in Depth, I share my tips, tricks, and guidelines that have worked well for me and companies I’ve worked for.
 On top of that, it fills in significant knowledge gaps that may arise while working with Swift.

 |Although this is a Swift book, a lot of the principles shared here are not Swift-centric and carry over to other programming languages as well; this is because Swift borrows a lot of ideas and paradigms from other languages.
 After you finish this book, you may find it easy to apply concepts in other languages.
 For instance, you’ll learn a lot about optionals, or how to use the reduce method on arrays.
 Later, you may decide to learn Kotlin, where you may apply optionals and reduce—called fold—straight away.
 You may also find Rust—and its similar generics implementation—easier to learn.|